h183502/dat110public/README.md

 # dat110public

-Git repository for the DAT110 course
+Git repository for the DAT110 course.

+Used for distributing lab- and programming assignments.